 An ENC can seldom show the exact state of work under construction because it may not be known by the encoder and, even if known, may be expected to change between ENC updates (see clause X.X).
 Where it is possible to provide the mariner with an indication of the status of work under construction, under reclamation or planned, it must be done using the appropriate feature (e.g. Shoreline Construction, Causeway, Dock Area, Dry Dock, Pipeline Submarine/On Land), with the attribute condition populated as 1 (under construction), 3 (under reclamation) or 5 (planned construction).
-Where the encoder wishes to provide such information to the mariner and the details of the works are not known (nature and extent of the works), this should be done using the feature Caution Area (see clause X.X), with known details of the works populated using the complex attribute information or through a text file referenced by the complex attribute textual description.
+Where the encoder wishes to provide such information to the mariner and the details of the works are not known (nature and extent of the works), this should be done using the feature Caution Area (see clause X.X), with known details of the works encoded using an associated instance of the information class Supplementary Nautical Information (see clause X.X), complex attributes information extextual description.